 Eating at Kyma, in Buckhead Georgia, was an experience, not just a meal.
 Everything was so special from the minute we entered the front door at this upscale Greek Restaurant.
 There is a small “Dress Code” sign at the hostess table, so plan on dressing accordingly.
 That little detail just makes for a more special evening.
 The staff at Kyma is very attentive and patient to answer any questions you may have.
 Our waiter Niko was very efficient and intentional.
 His recommendation of the Grilled Lavraki was very much appreciated.
 Rameen, the General Manager, was very helpful when I called to ask about Gluten Free Options and make reservations.
 When you visit Kyma, please ask for Rameen and tell him I sent you!

 Kyma specializes in the Greek technique of wood grilling & basting whole fish with olive oil and lemon.
 A chef will fillet the fish to make eating it all the more enjoyable!
-All whole fish are served with Greek extra virgin olive oil lemon, Santorini capers and Tuscan kale.
+All whole fish is served with Greek extra virgin olive oil lemon, Santorini capers, and Tuscan kale.
 The flavors are spectacular!

 We were also able to experience dessert.
-The Lemon Cheesecake was created by Chef Pano to accommodate those who are gluten free.
-This cheesecake is the ultimate dessert with an almond flour crust, apricot glaze and a candied lemon slice.
+The Lemon Cheesecake was created by Chef Pano to accommodate those who are gluten-free.
+This cheesecake is the ultimate dessert with an almond flour crust, apricot glaze, and a candied lemon slice.
 It is made with Manouri cheese (which is a Greek cheese creamier than feta) and infused with a secret ingredient.
 Sorry, I can’t reveal that!
 It’s a secret!
-It is served with honey infused ice cream and saffron yogurt dots.
-The flavors compliment each other so well.
+It is served with honey-infused ice cream and saffron yogurt dots.
+The flavors complement each other so well.
 What a wonderful end to a wonderful meal!